Public sample

 How is this different from a traditional SEO audit?

+A site can hold position 1 on Google and be completely absent from ChatGPT, Gemini and Perplexity answers for the same query — because the two systems use entirely different signals to decide what to surface.
 A traditional audit grades you on Google's signals — backlinks, keywords, Core Web Vitals.
 RankBee grades you on what large language models actually reason about: entities, attributes, answer-first structure, citation-worthiness, and crawlability through the bot stack AI assistants use today (GPTBot, ClaudeBot, PerplexityBot, Google-Extended and 20 more).
 Strong Google rankings don't automatically translate into AI citations, and that gap is what the audit measures.

 How does the audit work?

 Four sections, each grounded in real data.
 Crawlability runs five technical phases: robots.txt rules, virtual-user probes from your target geographies, live LLM web-search fetches, bot-impersonation against your CDN, and token-depth indexability.
 Rankings Matrix runs your buyer prompts against up to 5 AI engines and logs every citation, co-citation, and competitor mention.
 Content Scorecard simulates AI ranking at the page level — RankBee ingests competitor content, generates variations, and scores yours 1–10 on the attributes models actually reward.
 Sentiment Snapshot reads how engines describe you when they do mention you, clustered by audience intent.
+The Rankings Matrix also shows every buyer question your brand is missing from — and which competitor takes the citation in your place, across each of the five AI engines tested.

 Where do the prompts come from?